openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 Density, Contagion or Adjacency Analysis (P223)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This module will conduct the **Density** (P2), **Contagion** (P22) or **Adjacency** (P23) analysis of foreground (**FG**) objects at a user-selected observation scale (`Riitters et al., 2000 <https://www.srs.fs.usda.gov/pubs/ja/ja_riitters006.pdf>`_).
+This module will conduct the **Density** (P2), **Contagion** (P22) or **Adjacency** (P23) analysis of foreground (**FG**) objects at a user-selected observation scale (Riitters *et al.*, 2000).

 The results are spatially explicit maps and tabular summary statistics.

 The classification is determined by measurements of forest amount (P2) and connectivity (P22) within the neighbourhood that is centred on a subject forest pixel.
-P2 is the probability that a pixel in the neighborhood is forest; P22 is the probability that a pixel next to a forest pixel is also forest.
+P2 is the probability that a pixel in the neighbourhood is forest; P22 is the probability that a pixel next to a forest pixel is also forest.

 Set up the input image
 """"""""""""""""""""""

 .. tip::

     You can use the default dataset to test the module.
-Select the :code:`Download test dataset` button on the top of the second panel, which will add the following files to your :code:`downloads` folder:
+Select the :code:`Download test dataset` button on the top of the second pane, which will add the following files to your :code:`downloads` folder:

     -   :code:`example.tif`: 0 byte - Missing, 1 byte - Background, 2 bytes - Foreground
     -   :code:`clc3class.tif`: 1 byte - Agriculture, 2 bytes - Natural, 3 bytes - Developed